ncrekai/team-app/README.md

 ## Hi
-I uploaded mern-portfolio submission with the content pages removed.
-It does not have anything from the authentication/authorization lesson yet.
-We'll need to redo the config.js because I seperated my password text from it.
+I uploaded my Assignment 2 MERN Portfolio submission with most of the content pages removed from client-site.

+Backend stuff that needs to be added:
+- authentication/authorization
+- redo config.js file to match new group db collection
+- redo API calls once we figure out project details

-### Other than that I *think* this should be fine as the project base to build on
+### Other than that I *think* this should be fine as a base to build the rest of the project on

 -N